HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 4. Ensure the person presenting the identity evidence is the legitimate owner of that identity, according to [this guidance](guidance-on-identity-assurance.html#best-practices-for-identity-verification) and [NIST 800-63](https://pages.nist.gov/800-63-3/) Digital Identity Guidelines, and the intended level of assurance
 5. Consider [Digital Identifier](digital-identity.html#requirements-for-digital-identifiers-for-individuals) creation, including generating an HL7 Person Identifier and binding the identity to a credential that includes an authenticator, as part of this same encounter--this allows the individual to authenticate themselves without repeating the entire identity verification process.

 Outcome: The individual's identity has been successfully verified.
+If Digital Identifier creation was performed, an HL7 Person Identifer now exists for the individual.

 #### Digital Identifier Creation